zotornit/t3x-webfonts/Documentation/Index.rst

    This extension documentation is published under the GPL-2.0-or-later license

 :Keywords:
-   webfonts, fonts, selfhosted, selfhosting, self-hosting, self-hosted, google webfonts, google fonts, zotornit, zotorn
+   webfonts, fonts, selfhosted, selfhosting, self-hosting, self-hosted, google webfonts, google fonts, fontawesome, font, awesome, zotornit, zotorn

 ..
 MATCH EM_CONF

 Easy way to use self-hosted webfonts on your website.

-Currently only Google Webfonts is supported.
+Currently only Google Webfonts & Fontawesome are supported.
 The extension is build in a way that more webfont providers can be added in the future.

 What does it do?